Quasinormal Modes of Extremal Reissner-Nordstrom Black Holes via Seiberg-Witten Quantization: Introduction

 In the realm of gravitational physics, black hole perturbation theory remains a cornerstone for probing spacetime geometry and testing the predictions of general relativity \cite{Regge:1957td,Zerilli:1970se}.
 The relaxation process of a perturbed black hole is characterized by its spectrum of complex frequencies, known as quasinormal mode~(QNM) \cite{Berti:2009kk,Konoplya:2011qq,Kokkotas:1999bd}.
 These modes act as the unique ``fingerprints'' of the black hole; their frequencies encode essential information about its mass, charge, and angular momentum, and are entirely independent of the initial perturbation.

-With the advent of gravitational wave astronomy, the study of QNM has transitioned from a theoretical abstraction to an observational reality.
-The LIGO and Virgo collaborations have successfully detected the ``ringdown'' phase of binary black hole mergers---the stage where the remnant black hole radiates away distortions via gravitational waves \cite{Abbott:2016blz,TheLIGOScientific:2016src}.
-By analyzing the frequencies and damping times of these signals, physicists can perform ``black hole spectroscopy'' \cite{Dreyer:2003bv,Berti:2016lat} to rigorously test the No-Hair ``theorem'' \cite{Isi:2019aib}, and search for potential deviations from general relativity \cite{Yunes:2013dva,Berti:2018vws}.
-For isolated black holes in asymptotically flat spacetimes, QNM are fundamental observables that characterize their classical stability and late-time dynamical evolution \cite{Nollert:1999ji}.
+With the advent of gravitational wave astronomy, the study of QNMs has transitioned from a theoretical abstraction to an observational reality.
+The LIGO and Virgo collaborations have successfully detected the waveforms from binary black hole mergers, including the ``ringdown'' phase governed by QNM, the stage where the remnant black hole radiates away distortions via gravitational waves \cite{LIGOScientific:2016aoc,LIGOScientific:2016lio}.
+By analyzing the frequencies and damping times of these signals, physicists can perform ``black hole spectroscopy'' \cite{Dreyer:2003bv,Berti:2016lat} to rigorously test the No-Hair ``theorem'' \cite{Isi:2019aib}, and search for potential deviations from general relativity \cite{Yunes:2013dva,Berti:2018cxi}.
+For isolated black holes in asymptotically flat spacetimes, QNMs are fundamental observables that characterize their classical stability and late-time dynamical evolution \cite{Nollert:1999ji}.

-Despite their physical importance, computing QNM analytically is notoriously difficult.
+Despite their physical importance, computing QNMs analytically is notoriously difficult.
 The perturbation equations typically take the form of highly coupled systems of differential equations with complex effective potentials.
-Traditional approaches often rely on semi-analytic techniques and numerical root-finding routines (e.g., Leaver's continued fraction method \cite{Leaver1985}), or asymptotic approximations like the WKB method \cite{Iyer1987,Konoplya:2003ii}.
+Traditional approaches often rely on semi-analytic techniques and numerical root-finding routines (e.g., Leaver's continued fraction method \cite{Leaver:1985ax}), or asymptotic approximations like the WKB method \cite{Iyer:1986np,Konoplya:2003ii}.
 While effective for numerical evaluation, these conventional methods do not directly reveal the underlying analytic structure of the eigenvalue problem, making it challenging to provide an exact, geometrically motivated quantization condition.
-Furthermore, these methods encounter degeneracies or precision loss when dealing with coalescing singularities, such as those inherently arising in the strict extremal black hole limit, hence it is elusive to smoothly track fundamental modes into the quasi-resonance regime.
+Furthermore, these methods encounter degeneracies or precision loss when dealing with coalescing singularities, such as those inherently arising in the strict extremal black hole limit, hence making it difficult to smoothly track fundamental modes into the quasi-resonance regime.
+Very recently, exact WKB analysis has undergone significant refinements, successfully extracting the neutral massless spectrum at strict extremality with unprecedented precision~\cite{Hatsuda:2026ghx}.
+However, obtaining a unified, non-perturbative quantization condition for simultaneously charged and massive probes remains an open challenge.